DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Towards Building

-\subsection{Requirements gathering}
+\subsection{Requirements Gathering}

 In order to understand the needs of investigative journalists, \ICIJ ran a survey among 70 of their members and provided us with aggregate statistics, reported below.
-We refined the requirements in weekly meetings held for more than one year with the members of \ICIJ's Data \& Research Unit, who are in charge of the development and deployment of \name.
+We used the survey results as starting point for the system's requirements, and we refined these requirements in weekly meetings held for more than one year with the members of \ICIJ's Data \& Research Unit who are in charge of the development and deployment of the local tool Datashare\cite{DatasharePlatform}.

-\para{User base} \ICIJ consists of roughly 250 permanent journalist members in 84 countries.
+\para{User Base} \ICIJ consists of roughly 250 permanent journalist members in 84 countries.
 These members occasionally collaborate with external reporting partners.
 The maximum number of reporters working simultaneously on an investigation has reached 400.
-The organization estimates that each member is willing to make around one thousand of their documents available for searching.
-To accommodate growth we consider that \name needs to \emph{scale to (at least) 1000 users, and (at least) 1 million documents}.
+The organization estimates that each member is willing to make approximately one thousand of their documents available for searching.
+To accommodate growth, we consider that \name needs to \emph{scale to (at least) 1000 users, and (at least) 1 million documents}.

-Journalists work and live all over the globe, ranging from Sydney to San Francisco, including Nairobi and Kathmandu, resulting in large timezone differences.
-Around 38\% of the journalists have a computer permanently connected to the Internet, and another 53\% of them only have connection during work hours (i.e., eight hours a day, five days a week).
-The rest are only connected during a few hours per day.
-Thus, message delivery time can be as high as 24 hours, therefore, \emph{the search system needs to enable asynchronous requests and responses}.
+Journalists work and live all over the globe, ranging from Sydney to San Francisco, including Nairobi and Kathmandu; this results in large timezone differences.
+Around 38\% of the journalists have a computer permanently connected to the Internet, and another 53\% of them are connected during work hours: eight hours a day, five days a week.
+The rest are connected only during a few hours per day.
+As it is unlikely that journalists are online at the same time, \emph{the search system needs to enable asynchronous requests and responses}.
 Furthermore, many journalists live in regions with low-quality networks: only half of the journalists report having a fast connection.
 Thus, \emph{\name cannot require high bandwidth}.